What Happens if You Don't File Taxes?

 What Happens If You Don’t File Your Taxes On Time?

 Federal rules say that people who owe taxes must file them by the April 15 deadline.
 After that, you're borrowing money from the government (at least in their eyes).
-However, what happens to you if you miss a tax payment depends on whether you owe taxes or not.
+However, what happens to you if then depends on whether you owe taxes or not.

 You Owe Taxes